jggarita/academic-kickstart/content/authors/admin/_index.md

     institution: University of Texas at Austin
     year: 2021 (Expected)
   - course: MSc. in Economics
-    institution: The University of Texas at Austin
+    institution: University of Texas at Austin
     year: 2018
   - course: BSc. in Economics
     institution: University of Costa Rica